 - a From the two connections on the boiler, mark the positions of the two holes for the flue and air pipes on the wall(s) or ceiling.
 To allow access to drill the holes it may be necessary to temporarily remove the boiler.
-If the boiler stays put then it is imperative that the front panel and top access plate are replaced and the two plastic pipes capped off whilst drilling.
-Under no circumstances must debris from the wall or cut pipes be allowed to enter the appliance or the plastic pipework. - b Drill the two holes in the wall/ceiling, preferably using a core drill.
+If the boiler stays put then it is imperative that the front doors are closed and the two plastic pipes capped off whilst drilling.
+Under no circumstances must debris from the wall or cut pipes be allowed to enter the appliance or the plastic pipework. - b Drill the two holes in the wall/ceiling, preferably using a core drill. - c Always thoroughly deburr all pipes and, most important, remove shavings from within the pipe. - d.
+Assemble the pipework from the boiler connections to the exit from the first wall/ceiling (remount the boiler if removed).
+When pushing pipe through walls, ensure grit and dust is not allowed to enter the pipe.